Static Method in Java (with Examples)

 // Call static method using class name and pass the string argument.

-// Since it will return string value, so we will store it into a variable nameStudent of type string.
+// Since it will return string value, so we will store it into a variable named nameStudent of type string.

 String nameStudent = Student.name("Shubh");